Edictum

 Wire into agent

-# Wrap tools with contract enforcement
+# Wrap tools with rule enforcement

 tool_node = ToolNode(